MahmoodSeoud/BachelorThesis/README.md

 ### Week 1: Introduction and Problem Solving
 - Introduction to the goal of creating a Bluetooth mesh grid network with an emphasis on designing an adaptive network protocol.
-- The objective is to facilitate coordination of states across the network, accommodating dynamic node joinings and leavings.
+- The objective is to facilitate the coordination of states across the network, accommodating dynamic node joinings and leavings.
 - Learned about concepts such as CSP (Communicating Sequential Processes) and multiprocess and multithreading libraries in Python.
 - Focused on solving a smaller problem, the Santa Claus Problem, to lay the groundwork for the main project.
 - Chose Python for its familiarity and to concentrate on problem-solving rather than language intricacies.